Zvi Zimmerman: Biography

 Zimmerman was born in 1913 in Skala-Podilska in Austria-Hungary (today in Ukraine), the son of Benjamin (Alter) Zimmerman and Zlata Pessia (Babe) Bitterman.
 He attended a secular high school and studied law at the Jagiellonian University.
 At the age of thirteen he became a devoted Zionist.
 He was a member of the Youth Movement of the General Zionists, Chairman of Kedima (the Zionist Student Union in Kraków) and Deputy Chairman of Kedima's national organization, and Deputy Chairman of the Zionist University Graduates.

 He spent most of the war in the Kraków Ghetto.
 In the spring of 1943, after the ghetto was liquidated, he was taken to the Plaszow camp.
-He escaped and made his way to Budapest in October 1943.
-There, he met Dr. Henryk Sławik, the leader of the Polish Civic Committee for Relief for Refugees.
-The Polish government in exile (based in London) authorized the cooperation, which was possible thanks to the help of the Hungarian authorities - including Dr. József Antall Sr. (the father of future prime minister of Hungary József Antall), the head of Department IX of the Ministry of Interior Affairs (responsible for refugees of all nations), and Countess Szapary.
-Sławik provided Zimmerman a stamp with which he confirmed documents and forms the refugees had to fill out and then submitted them to Sławik.
-Along with the official stamp of the Polish Civic Committee, this signature on an official form enabled Polish Jews to obtain "Aryan" passports.
-About 14,000 Jews were thus saved.
+After escaping from the Plaszów concentration camp and arriving in Budapest in October 1943, Zimmerman became the right-hand man to Henryk Sławik and the active chair of the Polish Civic Committee for Relief for Refugees.
+Their cooperation was supported by the Polish government-in-exile and Hungarian officials, including Dr. József Antall Sr. and Countess Szapáry.
+Zimmerman was entrusted with an official stamp, which he used to validate documents that allowed Polish Jews to assume Christian identities and obtain "Aryan" papers.
+Through these efforts, approximately 14,000 Jews were saved.

+Earlier that year, in the spring of 1943, Sławik and Antall Sr. had initiated the establishment of an orphanage in Vác, Hungary, officially named the "Orphanage for Children of Polish Officers."
+The orphanage provided shelter to around 100 Jewish children, who were disguised as Christian orphans.
+After joining Sławik’s operations, Zimmerman helped manage and sustain the rescue activities, including support for the orphanage.
+At the institution, the children were taught Catholic prayers and attended church services to preserve their cover, while secretly continuing their Jewish education.
+This initiative became a crucial part of the broader rescue network operating in Hungary during the Holocaust.

+After the war, Zimmerman dedicated himself to preserving the memory of the rescue efforts and advocating for recognition of his partners' heroism.
+Thanks in part to his initiatives, both Henryk Sławik and József Antall Sr. were later honored as Righteous Among the Nations by Yad Vashem.